Ebooks on sale via barnes & noble.com and Amazon.com

 I came home from Mattie’s and wanted to go back right away!
-Our central air has been out for a few years and it’s hot and stuffy.
+Our central air has been out for a few years now and it’s hot and stuffy.
 We have an attic fan but it’s not going to get it.
 It’s about 85 degrees outside.
 Mom said Daddy refuses to get the central air fixed.
 He’s rarely home during the day, really at all.
 They have an air conditioning unit in their bedroom.
 As usual, there’s nothing appetizing in the refrigerator and Mom doesn’t have any money.
 She said Daddy hasn’t given her any money to buy food.
 Mom isn’t working in the family business anymore.
 I asked her why she won’t get a job.
 She said that Daddy’s women want her to get a job and that’s why she won’t!
 I’m thinking, you rather starve to prove a point?
-Daddy is clearly paying the mortgage, lights, gas, water and insurance.
-I figure the least she can do is get a job to repair our central air and buy more food!
+Daddy is clearly paying the mortgage, lights, gas, water, insurance etc. I figure the least she can do is get a job to repair our central air and buy more food!
 She’s stubborn and full of excuses as to why she can’t work.

 Daddy didn’t bother coming home last night.
 I’m not nervous when he arrives because we have a house full of guests.
 I don’t bother coming out of my bedroom to say hello when Daddy walks down the hallway.
 He did the usual and locked the bedroom door.
 I hear Mom’s voice rising within minutes.
 She breaks into her usual routine, she starts swearing like a sailor.
 I feel butterflies dancing around in the pit of my stomach.
 I feel nervous and scared.
 The situation is escalating by the minute.
 David rushes out of his bedroom.
 He heads to the basement.
 I follow him.
 Everyone gathers around in the basement encouraging Darren to go upstairs to intervene in the hostile situation.
 Darren refuses.
 We hear our parents fighting and throwing things around.